 The Wharf is chock-a-block with gift shops and boutiques brimming with beach apparel and breezy seaside decor.
 You can outfit yourself like a local at Nolands on the Wharf and Surf City Santa Cruz which stock surf and skate apparel from all the major labels.
 Nearby, Made in Santa Cruz is a fun repository for Santa Cruz goods including artwork, books on local history, and a wide range of apparel.

 EAT + DRINK

 It’s impossible to stroll the Wharf and not crave seafood.
 You’ll pass fisherman reeling in halibut, sardines, and sand dabs that immediately call to mind a sizzling pan and a knob of butter.
 And did you know that anyone can fish from the Wharf, no license required?
 Stagnaro Bros. has been peddling fresh seafood since 1937.
 Today, you can belly up to their bustling open-air seafood market and order a crab cocktail and clam chowder-don’t forget the oyster crackers-or snag a seat in the adjacent table-service restaurant made to resemble a grand ocean liner.

-With the thrill rides of the Santa Cruz Beach Boardwalk within earshot, don’t be surprised if you start hankering for a candied apple.
+With the Santa Cruz Beach Boardwalk within earshot and view, don’t be surprised if you start hankering for a candied apple.
 Luckily, there’s a taste of the Boardwalk on the Wharf thanks to Marini’s, the over-a-century-old candy shop filled with buckets of taffy and the sweet aromas of cotton candy and housemade chocolates.

 Local residents take note: Tuesday night is Local’s Night with two hours free parking with validation.
 For regular parking rates plus a list of free days, check out the Wharf’s site.

 SEE WHAT’S HAPPENING ON THE WHARF

-Although large events are currently on hold, the Wharf is a favorite venue spot for local gatherings, playing host to many popular events throughout the year.
-Check our calendar for upcoming events including the Wharf-to-Wharf marathon, Aloha Outrigger Races and Polynesian Festival, and the incredibly popular Woodies on the Wharf which fills the wharf with over 200 classic, wood-adorned vehicles from the 1950s and earlier.
+Although large events are currently on hold, the Wharf is a favorite venue spot for local gatherings, typically playing host to many popular events throughout the year.
+Check our calendar for updates on upcoming events including the Wharf-to-Wharf marathon, Aloha Outrigger Races and Polynesian Festival, and the incredibly popular Woodies on the Wharf which fills the wharf with over 200 classic, wood-adorned vehicles from the 1950s and earlier.
 We hope to see the safe return of Wharf-hosted events soon!